Counselling Services at South Island School

 If your child is receiving counselling, you can help them by:

-• If your child is not ready for receiving counselling service in school but you as parents feel you need help, you may check the resources from any non-government organisations or private counselling service centres for assistance.
+- If your child is not ready to receive counselling service in school but you as parents feel you need help, you may check the resources from any non-government organisations or private counselling service centres for assistance.

 Student Well-Being Toolkit